 - Trump International Golf Links Scotland and the MacLeod House and Lodge in Aberdeen is the golf course whose view and value Trump said would be harmed by offshore wind farms – a fight settled by the United Kingdom’s courts that he rekindled in a meeting with British politician Nigel Farage.
 Plans to expand the resort are proceeding, the Guardian reported in January.
 The local council is considering an application from the resort to add a second 18-hole golf course and more housing.
 Trump reported $3.8 million in golf-related revenue from the resort on his most recent disclosure.

 - Another golf-and-resort combo, Trump Turnberry, on Scotland’s west coast.
 The original hotel and prestigious golf course date to the early 1900s; Trump bought the property in 2014 and spent two years renovating it.
 Was it worth it?
-That’s still to be determined: Although the May 2016 financial disclosure reports more than $18 million in golf-related revenue from Turnberry and another $14 million on the more recent form, local business filings showed an overall operating loss of about $10 million in 2015.
+That’s still to be determined: Although the May 2016 financial disclosure reports more than $18 million in golf-related revenue from Turnberry and another $14 million on the more recent form, local business filings showed an overall operating loss of about $24 million for Trump’s two Scottish golf courses in 2016.
 And Reuters questions whether his golf investments are underwater.

 - DT Connect Europe, located in Scotland and owned by another of Trump’s 11 Scottish businesses, owns a Sikorsky S-76B helicopter, which he valued between $1 million and $5 million in the disclosure.
 The company also earned between $100,000 and $1 million in rent for unknown holding(s), according to Trump’s latest disclosure.